 This was thoroughly planned and designed by PERSES to ensure the levels of safety were met, and the bottling plant remains in operation.

 PERSES provided a project manager to manage the initial phase of the works, which included the site setup, scaffold erecting, precleaning, initial asbestos removal, and the installation of the underground containment.

 We first met with the development team and walked the site.
 We then produced a feasibility study for the contract outlining the potential methods of containment, programming, and other control measures for each of the sections of the plant offering a pros and cons of each method.
 This culminated in advising on the safest, most efficient method for the contract.

 Once we were appointed as the Principal Designers for the project, we first assisted with the creation of the Pre-Construction Information (PCI) for the roofing contractor.

 It was decided that it would be easier and safer to train the roofing contractor in asbestos removal works than having a significant volume of men working in close proximity and the roofing contractor needed to be trained in decontamination procedures anyway.

 PERSES then carried out a thorough training regime of Notifiable Non-Licensed Asbestos Works (NNLW) for the roofing contractor and gave continual advice on the works.

-Once the roofing contractor was appointed, the contractor’s Construction Phase Plan (CPP) was completed, we reviewed the CPP and issued a report for work’s commencement.
+Once the roofing contractor was appointed, and the contractor’s Construction Phase Plan (CPP) was completed, we reviewed the CPP and issued a report for the work’s commencement.

 We continually monitored the staff via skills gap analysis to ensure the highest standards were met.